loreleylago/loreleylago.github.io/_pages/about.md

 In the near future, I hope to explore the next step in the process: turning an idea into a project and securing funding to bring it to life.

-I enjoy working in interdisciplinary groups.
-Currently, I’m interacting with the biology group at WHOI that specializes in the study of harmful algal blooms in the Pacific Arctic.
-We are trying to merge the knowledge of the lifecycle of these toxic phytoplankton species with the physical properties and circulation that modulate these blooms initiation and spread.
+I enjoy working in interdisciplinary teams.
+Currently, I collaborate with the biology group at WHOI that studies harmful algal blooms in the Pacific Arctic, a phenomenon becoming more frequent due to warming conditions in the Arctic system.
+Together, we aim to connect knowledge of the lifecycle of these toxic phytoplankton with the physical properties and circulation patterns that influence the bloom initiation, growth and advection.

 ### Research Interests
+* Arctic Ocean
 * Circulation Variability and Forcing
+* Biophysical Interactions
 * Continental Shelf Dynamics
-* Large-scale Ocean Circulation
+* Climate Change
 * In-situ Measurements
 * Satellite Altimetry
-* Biophysical Interactions